Gnkgo/summaries/PProg/PProgSummary.md

 executed since the start of the transaction (and all changes to the write set) to be discarded.

-Transactions run in isolation: while a transaction is running, effects from other transactions are not observed.
+Transactions run in *isolation*: while a transaction is running, effects from other transactions are not observed.
 A good analogy is the one of a
 snapshot: transactional memory works as if transaction takes a snapshot of the global state when it begins and then operates on that snapshot.